mgfarmer/openscad_tray_generator/README.md

 ```
 python .\make_trays.py -o mytrays
 ```
-This tells [product] to place all generated objects in to a subfolder called "mytrays".
+This tells Tray Generator to place all generated objects in to a subfolder called "mytrays".
-But nothing is generated yet because you haven't told [product] what size trays you want to create.
+But nothing is generated yet because you haven't told Tray Generator what size trays you want to create.
 So, next:

 ```